ska-sa/katgpucbf/doc/unit-testing.rst

     .. code-block:: bash

-      made develop  # to set up the environment make test     # to actually run the tests
+      make develop  # to set up the environment make test     # to actually run the tests